eForms Logo

 Mississippi Lease Agreement Templates (7)

-A Mississippi lease agreement is a rental contract that allows a landlord and tenant to negotiate an agreement for the use of a residential or commercial property.
+A Mississippi lease agreement is a rental contract that allows a landlord and tenant to set terms for the use of a residential or commercial property.
 The negotiations will usually begin with the tenant viewing the property and, if interested, applying for tenancy.
 If approved, a lease will be signed.
-The tenant can take occupancy on the first day of the lease term unless otherwise agreed upon.

 Standard Residential Lease Agreement – Fixed-term agreement usually for a period of one year.